Thermodynamics of a Single Mesoscopic Phononic Mode: Phonon mean population and power spectral density

 The $\Gamma_{ef\!f}$ is actually not fitted, but obtained from the known power dependence of the measured peak width (see Appendix \ref{gammaoptic}), demonstrating very good agreement with data: the mode cannot exchange energy with its environment at speeds exceeding its relaxation rate.
 The impact of detection noise and of the fitting routine is analysed in Appendix \ref{fastfit}. $S_0$ then gives us the level of energy fluctuations while $A_f/f$ corresponds to an unexpected contribution that shall be discussed in the next Section \ref{oneovf}.

 Applying now the assumption $T_{opt} \approx 0$ to Eq. (\ref{theorSEm}), one can write:

 with $2\, (k_B T)^2/\Gamma_m$ the $\omega \rightarrow 0$ value that characterises an {\it unpumped} mode ($\Gamma_{opt}=0$).
 Reversing this expression and making use of the transduction coefficient between the optical and the mechanical fields, we can therefore recalculate from the best fit value of $S_0$ the actual thermodynamical mechanical fluctuation level.
 Comparison between 'red detuned' (${\cal G} <1$) and 'blue detuned' (${\cal G} >1$) schemes is discussed in Appendix \ref{compareRB}.
 Making this experiment at various temperatures, we present this quantity (normalised to the phonon energy $\hbar \Omega_m$) as a function of $T$ in Fig. \ref{spectlevel}.
 The black line is the theoretical prediction, with no free parameters, demonstrating very good agreement with data.
-The scatter seems to be due to our reproducibility and fitting capability, with no specific link to the microwave power $P_{in}$.
+The scatter seems to be due to our reproducibility and fitting capability (see Appendix F), with no specific link to the microwave power $P_{in}$.
 It confirms the magnitude of the variance $\langle \Delta E^2 \rangle =1/(2 \pi) \int_{- \infty}^{+ \infty} S_{\Delta E}(\omega) d\omega =(k_B T)^2 $ in this canonical ensemble; the subtlety being that the specific heat associated with the single-mode is {\it precisely} $k_B$ \cite{canonicalPRL}.

 Finally, from the acquired time-tracks of $\langle \Dot{E}_{\varphi}\rangle_{\delta t} (t)$ we can build histograms; this is done for each acquisition speed $\delta t$, see bottom insets in Fig. \ref{figbig}.
 We plot them with an area normalised to 1 [directly compatible with a Probability Distribution Function (PDF)], and an energy amplitude axis normalised such that the mean is also 1.
 At the fastest speed the shape is clearly exponential (right plot; the line is a theoretical function with no fit parameter).
 The standard deviation is then also 1.
-However as we slow down the acquisition, the distribution becomes gradually Gaussian (see line middle-left plot of Fig. \ref{figbig} bottom insets), with a {\it smaller} standard deviation, as it should.\\
+However as we slow down the acquisition, the distribution becomes gradually Gaussian (see line middle-left plot of Fig. \ref{figbig} bottom insets), with a {\it smaller} standard deviation, as it should.
+Note that the first PDF (on the left) does not display a fit, the histogram being quite impacted by the slow drifts of the (non-stationary) 1/f noise. \\